skramm/cpphtmltags/docs/dev_info.md

 ## Coding conventions

 - TABS for indentation, SPC for... spacing
-- private functions of public class are prefixed with `p_`
+- private member functions are prefixed with `p_`
 - static variables are prefixed with `s_`
 - all enums are prefixed with `En_`
+- all enum values belonging to same enum are prefixed with same uppercase prefix ('XX_')

 ## Handling ot authorized content